tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 The remaining columns print the data sampled for each entry.

-In this design, the data of interest only changed in the clock handler so we can improve filter out these samples by using the `sethandler` command:
+In this design, the data of interest only changed in the clock handler so we can filter out extra samples by using the `sethandler` command:

-      ```sethandler <wpIndex> <handlerType1> ... <handlerTypeN>```
+`sethandler <wpIndex> <handlerType1> ... <handlerTypeN>`

-If we set this for our watchpoint we get the following (more efficient) 32-entry trace:
+The 'trace-ac.in' file repeats the above sequence of trace commands and modifies the watchpoint by setting handler to 'ac' so that it samples only after the clock handler.
+If we invoke the simulation as before and replay this file, we get the following (more efficient) 32-entry trace:

 ```
 > replay trace-ac.in